utelecon/utelecon.github.io/src/pages/en/utol/lecturers/settings/course_participants/index.md

     ![](search.png){:.medium}

     * When adding a user with a UTokyo Account categorized as a student, select “Search students”.
 When adding a faculty or a staff member, select “Search a faculty and staff”.
-    * A user whose UTokyo Account has the status of both “Faculty staff and Student” can be searched with both “Search student” and “Search faculty and staff”.
+    * A user whose UTokyo Account has the status of both “Faculty staff” and “Student” can be searched with both “Search student” and “Search a faculty and staff”.
 4. Enter the information of the user you wish to add, and search.
     * Search Students: You can search students by User ID, Student ID or Name.
     * Search faculty and staff: You can search faculty and staff by User ID and Name.